 2. Food Storage and Heating: Where Plastics Leach Most

 Heat dramatically accelerates plastic leaching.
-A 2023 study found that infant formula prepared in polypropylene bottles released up to 16 million microplastic particles per feeding after sterilization.
+A 2023 study found that infant formula prepared in polypropylene bottles released up to 16 million microplastic particles per feeding after sterilization — our guide to the safest baby formula covers how to prepare it with the least plastic, and our best water filter for baby formula guide covers the water you mix it with.
 The same principle applies to heating any food in plastic containers — including takeout containers, plastic-lidded bowls, and "microwave-safe" plasticware.

 Never Heat in Plastic